 1987 University of California at Santa Cruz

 Applied Mathematical Economics

-I currently conduct or have recently conducted economic and multi-disciplinary research in five broad areas: 1) use of climate information and crop insurance to manage climate variability, 2) economic vulnerability of coastal communities to infrastructural damages from sea level rise and related risk management 3) urban forestry, golf-course management, and other aspects of environmental horticulture, 4) costs of stream restoration, and 5 management of stormwater runoff.
+I currently conduct or have recently conducted economic research in five broad areas: 1) farmer use of climate information, irrigation, and crop insurance to reduce risks and improve yields, 2) economic vulnerability of coastal communities to infrastructural damages from sea level rise and related risk management 3) urban forestry, golf-course management, yard care, 4) costs of stream restoration, and 5) adoption of technologies and compliance with regulations that control soil erosion or stormwater runoff.